bernhardAxonIvy/doc/source/engine-guide/tool-reference/setup-wizard.rst

 * :ref:`Microsoft SQL Server <systemdb-mssql>`
 * :ref:`Postgre SQL <systemdb-postgres>`

-On the second part you need to define you connection settings.
-Those depends on the chosen **database system** and **JDBC driver**.
+In the second part you need to define you connection settings.
+These depend on the chosen **database system** and **JDBC driver**.
 Click on the database system links above to find information about how to configure the connection settings.
 The applied db user needs the following
 privileges: